RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/patch_notes.md

 # 0.9.0
 ## Updates
++ New icons for several AP exclusive items and new damage type icons (credit to kattnip)
 + The Berry Pouch and TM Case are now given to the player at the start of the game instead of when the first berry and HM/TM are obtained
 + If a gym door is locked, such as the Cinnabar or Viridian Gym, then you now need to interact with the door to unlock it
 + When you receive a fly unlock it will now tell you what location it allows you to fly to